 SIA Proxy inspects traffic and handles it based on SIA policy.
 If traffic is allowed, it is directed to the origin.

-To configure an IPsec tunnel in a SD-WAN solution, you need this information:
+To configure an IPsec tunnel, you need this information:

 Pre-Shared Key (PSK).
 A PSK is a random sequence of bytes that’s used for authentication between SIA and your SD-WAN solution.
 SIA and the SD-WAN solution exchange hash values to confirm identity and establish a secure channel.
 As part of the tunnel creation process, you provide the PSK in SIA and in the SD-WAN solution.